kubernetes-sigs/cluster-api/docs/book/src/clusterctl/overview.md

 {{#/tabs }}

 * If the provider of your choice expects some preliminary steps to be executed, users should take care of those in advance;
 * If the provider of your choice expects some environment variables, e.g. `AWS_CREDENTIALS` for the `aws` infrastructure provider, user should ensure those variables are set in advance.

-{{#tabs name:"tab-installation-infrastructure" tabs:"AWS,Azure,Docker,GCP,vSphere,OpenStack"}}
+{{#tabs name:"tab-installation-infrastructure" tabs:"AWS,Azure,Docker,GCP,vSphere,OpenStack,BareMetal"}}
 {{#tab AWS}}

 Download the latest binary of `clusterawsadm` from the [AWS provider releases] and make sure to place it in your path.